-From the foregoing account, we find, that the Prince was twice in danger of being shot; five times in danger of being drowned, having been in great storms in little boats; nine times pursued, and in sight of ships of war and other armed vessels.
+From the foregoing account, we find, That the Prince was twice in danger of being shot; five times in danger of being drowned, having been in great storms in little open boats; nine times pursued, and in sight of the men of war, and armed vessels.

 Many times in danger of being taken, often seeing his pursuers, and sometimes being within hearing of them.

 Six times miraculously escaped being taken.

-He was often almost famished for want of meat and drink, must inevitably have starved, were it not for some favourable acts of Providence that exceeded all human aid or hope.
+He was often almost famished for want of meat and drink; must often inevitably have starved, were it not for some favourable acts of providence that exceeded all human aid or hopes.

-He was mostly obliged to lie in miserable huts, having no other bed than the bare ground, or heath; often lying on wild mountains, without any other covering than the canopy of heaven, and with heavy dews and rains.
+He was mostly obliged to lie in miserable huts, having no other bed than the bare ground or heath; often lay on wild mountains, without any other covering than the canopy of heaven, with heavy dews and rains.
 Add to all these, that he had frequent returns of the bloody flux.

-Thus, you have a faithful account of the whole escape, taken from the authorities already mentioned.
-The account, since the Prince's return to the continent of Scotland, is chiefly taken from the journal of the Rev. Mr John Cameron, presbyterian minister, and chaplain to Fort William, who has been much with the Prince.
-I shall, therefore, give you his own words.
+Thus, reader, you have a faithful account of the whole escape, taken from the authorities already mentioned.
+This account, since the Prince's return to the continent of Scotland, is chiefly taken from the journal of the rev. Mr. John Cameron, presbyterian minister, and chaplain to Fort William, who, you'll find hath been much with the Prince.
+I shall, therefore, conclude with his own words, viz.

-"I have told you," said he, "what I was witness to, or informed of, by such as I could absolutely depend upon.
-I shall only say, that the Prince submitted with patience to his adverse fortunes; was chearful, frequently desiring those about him to be so.
-He was cautious and circumspect in the greatest danger; never at a loss, in resolving with coolness what to do; uncommon resolution. and fortitude all in extremities; he regretted more the distress of those who suffered on his account, than his own hardships and dangers.-To conclude, he possesses all the virtues that form the character of a true hero, and a philosopher.
+"I have told you, what I was witness to, or informed of by such as I could absolutely depend upon.
+I shall only add, That the Prince submitted with patience to his adverse fortunes; was chearful, frequently desiring those about him to be so.
+He was cautious and circumspect in the greatest danger; never at a loss, in resolving, with coolness what to do; uncommon resolution and fortitude in extremities: He regreted more distress of those, who suffered on his account, than his own hardships and dangers.-To conclude, he possesses all the virtues that form the character of A True Hero, and a Philosopher.

-Now to proceed; the Prince, after landing at Roscort, proceeded on his journey to Paris, where the Chateau St Antoine was fitted up for his reception.
-He was scarce well arrived there, when he went to Versailles, and was there received by the King and Queen of France, with every mark of the most tender affection, and seeming demonstrations of joy.
-At different times, he related to them the chief of his sufferings, and they seemed to be greatly affected with the melancholy story, and endeavoured to comfort him with fair hopes and promises; but the memory of his disappointment was yet too recent, and the news, which was continually arriving of the commitments, trials, and executions of some of his most faithful followers, filled him with an anxiety not easily to be removed, and left but little room for pleasant ideas.
+Now to proceed; The Prince after landing at Roscort, proceeded on his journey to Paris, where they Chatiau St. Antoine was fitted up for his reception; he was scarce well arrived here, when he went to Versailles; and was there received by the king and queen of France, with all the marks of the most affections, and seeming demonstrations of joy at his escape.
+At different times he related to them the chief of his sufferings, and they seemed to be greatly affected with melancholy story, and endeavoured to comfort him with fair hopes and promises ; but the memory of his disappointment was yet too recent, and the news, which was continually arriving commitments, trials, executions, of some of his most faithful followers, filled him with an anxiety not easily to be removed, and left but little room for pleasurable ideas.